gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.GetPageParam.md

 > `optional` **filters**: `string`

-- Filters on sections to be applied or not
+- Filters on sections to be applied or not.

 ***